 PROF. SHANNON SPAULDING

 I am an Associate Professor of Philosophy at Oklahoma State University.
-My general philosophical interests are in the philosophy of mind, philosophical psychology, and the philosophy of science.
+My general philosophical interests are in cognitive science, philosophy of psychology, and philosophy of science.
 The principal goal of my research is to construct a philosophically and empirically plausible account of social cognition.
-I also have research interests in imagination, pretense, and action theory.
+My current research projects are on motivated empathy, the relationship between trust and perspective taking, and cognitive structure of implicit bias.
 I recently published a book on social cognition called How We Understand Others: Philosophy and Social Cognition.

 MY LATEST RESEARCH